rukkyme/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying users and home directories read me
+search for empty file and directories read me